 Here’s how to ensure your skin remains protected and retains that youthful glow:

 - Use a broad-spectrum sunscreen that’s at least SPF 30 or higher.
 Apply every 2 hours when you’re out in the sun.
-(There are more sunscreen options these days, including tinted lotions for different skin tones.)

 - If you're in the water, be sure to choose waterproof or water-resistant sunscreen, and follow instructions about reapplying after swimming.